maizeatlas/spears/README.md

 # SPEARS
 Standard Performance Evaluation of Ancestral Reconstruction through Simulation

+# Credits
+SPEARS was developed and coded by Heather Manching under the guidance of Dr. Randall J. Wisser.
+This work was supported by the Agriculture and Food Research Initiative Grant Nos.
+2011-67003-30342 and 2018-67011-28052 from the USDA-NIFA.
+We thank Dr. Chaozhi Zheng for support in operating RABBIT.

 # Overview
 Here we introduce SPEARS, a pipeline for simulation-based performance appraisal of ancestral haplotype inference.
 SPEARS determines the reliablability of inferred ancestral haplotype maps.
 It can be used to assess the performance of a new method or tool and to examine expectations for conceived or existing popultion designs.